 Meanwhile other countries - like the US and the UK - have taken a harder stance and say all mining rewards are subject to Income Tax upon receipt.

 Remember, you’ll also pay Capital Gains Tax when you later spend, sell, swap, or (in most countries) gift mined coins.

-You can learn more about crypto mining around the world here.
+Learn more about crypto mining taxes around the world.

 There is no specific guidance on crypto interest tax just yet - mostly as these kinds of products are still very new.
 However, we can infer tax treatment based on the current guidance and it will all depend on how the platform you’re using works.

 You’ll pay Income Tax on the new crypto you earn in interest.
 So if you’re being paid out new coins or tokens, you’ll pay Income Tax on this.

 However, many DeFi protocols don’t work like this anymore as you’ll invest in liquidity pools to earn interest.
 When you invest, you’ll receive a token in exchange representing your share of the asset.
 The token will then increase in value the longer you leave your asset in the pool.
 In these instances, these transactions are more likely to be seen as a crypto-to-crypto trade, which is subject to Capital Gains Tax - not Income Tax.